kanoa20/kanoa20.github.io/docs/lessons-learned/process.md

 ---

-## Step 3: Establish demonstrable milestones for delivery
+## 4. Establish demonstrable milestones for delivery

 During the **build** phase, our primary goal is to plan and execute: